No. 26 Squadron (Finland)

-No. 26 Squadron (Lentolaivue 26 or LLv.26, from 3 May 1942 Le.Lv.26), renamed No. 26 Fighter Squadron (Finnish: Hävittäjälentolaivue 26 or HLe.Lv.26 on 14 February 1944) was a fighter squadron of the Finnish Air Force during World War II.
-The squadron was part of Flying Regiment 2 during the Winter War and Flying Regiment 3 during the Continuation War.
+No. 26 Squadron (Finnish: Lentolaivue 26 or LLv.26, later Le.Lv.26 and from 14 February 1944 Hävittäjälentolaivue 26 or HLe.Lv.26) was a fighter squadron of the Finnish Air Force during World War II.
+The squadron participated in the Winter War, Continuation War, and Lapland War.
+After the war, it was redesignated No. 23 Fighter Squadron and operated until its disbandment in 1952.

-The unit was mainly equipped with Fiat G.50 fighters and obtained 52 aerial victories and suffered two losses.